 What is a Choripan?

 To start, you might be wondering what a loaded choripan even is?
 Well, this is a classic South American dish usually loaded with grilled chorizo sausage on crusty bread topped with all kinds of sauces, but traditionally chimichurri.
-They are absolutely delicious because they combine salty savory sausage, sour chimichurri and sweet bread for an all encompassing meal.
+Argentinian choripan are absolutely delicious because they combine salty spicy sausage, sour chimichurri and sweet bread for an all encompassing meal.

-For our recipe, we are going to break the mold a little!
+For our version of an Argentinian choripan recipe, we are going to break the mold a little!
 Instead of using whole chorizo, I am going to open up the sausage and cook it.
 I will make a garlicky mayo along with a spicy serrano chimichurri.
 Add some pickled red onions, and you have my Loaded Choripan.
 Now that we are all hungry, let’s start that fire.

 While this might be a different choripan, grilling this Loaded Choipan is very quick and easy!
 Get a medium high heat fire ripping on your grill and break out the skillet or plancha.
 I prefer to cook these Johnsonville Chorizo sausage on a skillet because I am shooting for that crispy crust!
 The heat from the grill will give me a ton of surface area on the skillet to crispify (is that a word?) the outside of the sausage.
 This is the first reason why I open the sausage up instead of leaving it whole.
 Another, is because it makes it easier to double stack!

 Once the sausage is cooked, I will top with shredded Monterey Jack cheese and let that melt.
 I like adding cheese to my choipan’s because it helps to amplify that savoriness even more.
-Once melted, we will pull the sausage off and start building our Loaded Choripan!
+Once melted, we will pull the sausage off and start building our Loaded Choripan sausage sandwiches!

 If you’re digging this sausage recipe, you should check out my Philly Cheese Sausage Skewer!